kimjust6/rclone-copy/README.md

 # rclone-copy
-Script that runs and copies files to google drive using rclone
+Script that runs and copies files to google drive using rclone.